TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Our attempt to recreate the Forrest Gump scene

-Monument Valley Navajo Tribal Park: Entry fee is $8 per person and can be purchased in advance online.
-The National park pass is not accepted here.
+Monument Valley Navajo Tribal Park: Entry fee is $8 per person, per day and can be purchased in advance online.
+The National Park pass is not accepted here.
 We saw so many people turning around at the entrance once they saw the price and let me tell you.
 It’s worth the price of admission.

 This was just a quick stop for lunch, bathrooms, shopping and taking in the view.
 If you have more time, stay the night in the park and drive or tour the loop around the towers.
 It looks amazing.